llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

   * Set up some central source of truth for managing user accounts, group membership and user/group permissions.
 Then configure all tools accordingly.
+* Investigate if/where we need to have Terms of Service and Pricacy Agreements.
+* Figure out where we need to be able to handle GDPR-related requests and how that could be done.

 ## Links
 * issue tracker and Kanban board (to be created)